Alabama Alcohol Offenses FAQs

 Although DUI is the most well-known charge associated with alcohol, there are a number of other offenses those in Alabama may be charged with.
 The following are frequently asked questions regarding these offenses as detailed by an experienced attorney.

 Answer: If you are charged with public intoxication in Alabama, there are many defenses that can be levied in your favor to defend the charge.
-Intoxication alone is not enough to be convicted of public intoxication in Alabama; the prosecution must prove a danger to yourself, others or property within the prosecution.
-As well if the person is deemed to be on private property, then the prosecution’s public intoxication cannot stand.
+Intoxication (drunk or high) alone is not enough to be convicted of public intoxication in Alabama; the prosecution must prove a danger to yourself, others or property within the prosecution.
+If the person is deemed to be on private property, then the prosecution’s public intoxication charge cannot stand.
 A lot of times we find that folks are ordered out of their vehicles by law enforcement and then arrested for public intoxication.
 There is a law in Alabama that puts up a defense against this type of charge.

 Answer: In Alabama, if you are prosecuted for selling or serving alcohol to a minor, you may be punished from a minimum fine of $100 up to a maximum fine of $1,000 on a first offense.
-However, if it is a second conviction, the minimum sentence is no less than three months, no more than six months; and on a third conviction, the sentence is a minimum six months, up to 12 months, all of which are misdemeanors.
+However, if it is a second conviction, the minimum sentence is no less than three months and no more than six months; and on a third conviction, the sentence is a minimum of six months and up to 12 months.
+All of these offenses are misdemeanors.

-Can you explain the charge of minor in possession of alcohol in Alabama?
+Can You Explain the Charge of Minor in Possession (MIP) of Alcohol in Alabama?

 Answer: There are actually two different MIP statutes in Alabama.
-It is important to understand which one you are charged with as one carries a drivers license suspension and the other does not.
-Section 28-1-5 makes it illegal for someone under the age of 21 to purchase, consume, possess, or transport alcohol, and the punishment range is a minimum $25 fine up to $100 fine, up to a 30-day jail sentence, but there is no drivers license suspension.
-However, if someone is charged under Title 28-3A-25, they face up to a $500 fine, up to a 90-day jail sentence and a drivers license suspension from three to six months.
+It is important to understand which one you are charged with as one carries a driver’s license suspension and the other does not.
+Section 28-1-5 makes it illegal for someone under the age of 21 to purchase, consume, possess, or transport alcohol.
+The punishment range is a minimum $25 fine up to $100, up to a 30-day jail sentence, with no driver’ss license suspension.
+However, if someone is charged under Title 28-3A-25, they face up to a $500 fine, up to a 90-day jail sentence, and license suspension from three to six months.